-The largest of MIT’s five schools, the School of Engineering comprises about 70 percent of MIT’s undergraduates and 45 percent of graduate students.
-Just over a third of MIT’s faculty are in the School, and they generate more than half of the sponsored research at the Institute.
+The largest of MIT’s five schools, the School of Engineering comprises about 70 percent of the Institute’s undergraduate majors and 45 percent of graduate students.
+Just over a third of MIT’s faculty are in the school, and they generate more than half of the sponsored research at the Institute.

 Our kind of engineer views praise as an invitation to tackle the next problem — and the harder, the better.

 The things we have built — from genetic circuits to electrically driven shockwaves for water desalination — cross disciplines and departments, and in some cases, fuse them together.
 Advances in 3D printing, nanofabrication, robotics, and other technologies happen here every day.